America 250

 Well documented historical events help keep the American spirit alive.

 The outcome of a war is shaped by far more than any single battle.
-While these conflicts remain endlessly fascinating with most people have a favorite, each engagement carries numerous consequences, and it is tempting to speculate endlessly about “what if” scenarios and alternative outcomes.
+While these conflicts remain endlessly fascinating, each engagement carries numerous consequences, and it is tempting to speculate endlessly about “what if” scenarios and alternative outcomes.
 Still, only a handful of battles during the American Revolution truly altered its course.
 These were the engagements that halted campaigns, forced strategic reassessments, and shifted momentum.

 CLICK HERE to learn more about some of these battles.